I like Git over TFVC

 - Resuming suspended work timed out on me today… stuck in the loading state in VS. I’m going to have to kill VS.

-- Open the solution before connecting to the VPN, then I get prompted to Go Online.
+- Open the solution before connecting to the VPN (or TFS is down), then I get prompted to Go Online.

 - It’s not easy to see changes or got back for long lived feature work.